 Clarification: If any tumbling follows a flip or an aerial cartwheel, at least one step into the next tumbling skill must be included to separate the two passes.
 Stepping out of a flip is considered a continuation of the same tumbling pass.
 An athlete must take an additional step out of a flip step out.
 However, if the athlete finishes the skill with both feet together, then one step is all that is needed to create a new tumbling pass.

-C. No twisting is allowed while airborne.
+No twisting is allowed while airborne.

-Exception: Round offs are allowed.
 Exception: Aerial cartwheels are allowed.